 Soil, Sunlight and Water Recommendations for Lemons

-Lemons like lots of sunlight and require a minimum of four hours of sunlight, though eight hours is ideal.
-Unfortunately, trunks can suffer from damage when exposed to harsh, direct sun, so you may want to plant them next to a fence.
+Lemons like lots of sunlight and require a minimum of four hours every day, though eight hours is ideal.
+Unfortunately, trunks can suffer from damage when exposed to harsh, direct sun, so you may want to trees them next to a fence.
 Avoid pruning during late spring or summer.

 How to Winterize Lemons